kommander/aden/docs/index.md

 Now I can help you out developing with `aden -d`.

-As you might have noticed, I am now running on port `5000`, with `./woa` as your _root folder_. so just open your browser and navigate to `http://localhost:5000`.
+As you might have noticed, I am now running on port `5000`, with `./woa` as your _root folder_.
+Just open your browser and navigate to `http://localhost:5000`.

 You should get a `404` page, because there's nothing to show yet.
 Let's create our first content and see what happens.